Buffalo, Minnesota

 Buffalo is a city in the U.S. state of Minnesota and the county seat of Wright County.
-It is within the Minneapolis–Saint Paul metropolitan area, located about 42 miles northwest of Minneapolis on Buffalo Lake.
-The population of Buffalo was 15,453 at the 2010 census.
-2019 estimates showed Buffalo had a population of 18,042.
+It is in the Minneapolis–Saint Paul metropolitan area, about 42 miles northwest of Minneapolis on Buffalo Lake.
+Buffalo's population was 15,453 at the 2010 census and 18,168 at the 2020 census.

 Minnesota State Highways 25 and 55 are two of the main routes into the city.

 History

 Buffalo was platted in 1856 and named after nearby Buffalo Lake.
 A post office has been in operation in Buffalo since 1856.

 A mass shooting and bombing occurred at Allina Health's Buffalo Crossroads medical clinic on February 9, 2021.
 Five people were shot and one woman died.

 Geography

-According to the United States Census Bureau, the city has a total area of 9.64 sqmi; 7.17 sqmi is land and 2.47 sqmi is water.
-The city is home to many lakes, namely Buffalo Lake and Lake Pulaski.
+According to the United States Census Bureau, the city has an area of 9.64 sqmi; 7.17 sqmi is land and 2.47 sqmi is water.
+The city is home to many lakes, including Buffalo Lake and Lake Pulaski.